 If you've got some money collecting little more than dust in a savings account, consider making an overpayment on your current mortgage instead.

-If you have a particularly high loan-to-value (LTV) - the amount of mortgage in relation to the value of your home - the higher the mortgage rate is likely to be, and it could also make remortgaging more difficult.
+If you have a particularly high loan-to-value (LTV) - the amount of mortgage in relation to the value of your home - the mortgage rate is likely to be higher, and it could also make remortgaging more difficult.
 So, by overpaying, you're reducing the amount of mortgage you have and lowering the level of risk that a lender has to take on, and both of these could work in your favour when a lender is assessing the application.

 As an added bonus, by overpaying and reducing the LTV you'll be able to repay the mortgage quicker and will have access to cheaper deals, thereby helping you repay your mortgage more efficiently and cost-effectively.

-The explosion of property prices has had a severe impact on how big mortgages are in relation to wages, and securing that big mortgage could be even harder.
+The explosion of property prices has had a severe impact on how big mortgages are in relation to wages, and securing a mortgage could be even harder as a result.

 But while you may be able to afford the monthly repayments, another side-effect of high property prices is that it's really tough saving a deposit, even just 5 or 10%.
-So enlisting the help of financially-supportive parents can really make the difference, and there are several ways they can help:
+Enlisting the help of financially-supportive parents can really make the difference, and there are several ways in which they can help:

 With any sort of arrangement where somebody takes a financial interest in your mortgage, we would strongly recommend seeking financial and legal advice.

-There are two phases to the Help to Buy scheme.
-The first is the equity loan phase, whereby you put down a 5% deposit and will get a 20% Government equity loan to help fund the rest, meaning you only need to get a 75% mortgage (note: this is only available to new builds).
-The second phase, mortgage guarantee, is where the Government acts as guarantor for 20% of the loan amount with you again stumping up a 5% deposit, except this time you need to find a mortgage at 95% LTV.
+The Government's Help to Buy equity loan phase allows you to put down a 5% deposit and get a 20% Government equity loan to help fund the rest, meaning you only need to get a 75% mortgage (note: this is only available to new builds up to a certain value).
+The second phase, the Help to Buy mortgage guarantee was in place between 2013 and the end of 2016, but is now closed to new applications.

 It's the same as if you were trying to sell your house – it needs to look its best to command the highest price.
-So make sure the outside of your property is well maintained and that the interior is also.
+So make sure that both the outside and the inside of your property are well maintained.
 For the purposes of a basic mortgage valuation, they are looking at saleability of the property.
 The higher the value of the property, the more likely you are to secure a lower mortgage rate.